esenes/macUtilities/README.md

 ## Updates:

-- Now the .bash_profile will automatically check if there is something mounted at the eos mount point, else go on with mounting it after the kinit
+- Now the .bash_profile will automatically check if there is something mounted at the eos mount point, else go on with mounting it after the kinit.
+So just need to open a shell after the startup to mount !